Donors misled amid ‘controversial fundraising’ at plumber’s company – watchdog

 In response to that investigation, Mr Anderson said he “held (his) hands up” about mistakes made by the company, but added that he had complained to the communications regulator Ofcom over the broadcaster’s investigation, claiming online trolls had “doctored” images and that he was being “set up in a witch hunt”.

-Now an investigation into Depher by the Fundraising Regulator has found multiple breaches of the code of fundraising practice, including around informing donors and treating people fairly.
+Now an investigation – which was launched in April 2024 – into Depher by the Fundraising Regulator has found multiple breaches of the code of fundraising practice, including around informing donors and treating people fairly.

 The findings, published on Wednesday, included that there had been misleading use of images on social media, with pictures of the same people alongside different stories, as well as an inability of the CIC, on multiple occasions, to “evidence claims made as part of its fundraising efforts”.